 As a teacher in patisserie, chocolate, bakery and confectionery my aim was to add to the great team who were already teaching at the college.
 I’ve seen and have worked with some exceptionally talented Pastry Chefs at the Westminster Kingsway, and continue to see this today as well.
-However, when I moved into managing the department it was my goal to increase student numbers who wanted to train as a Pastry Chef and to ensure that we were more relevant to the industry and approach education with a wider view to incorporate skills training that no other college or cookery school was doing, hence the development of our own chocolate lab.
+However, when I moved into managing the department it was my goal to increase the student numbers who wanted to train as a Pastry Chef and to ensure that we were more relevant to the industry and approach education with a wider view to incorporate skills training that no other college or cookery school was doing, hence the development of our own chocolate lab.

 Have you reached them?
 Do you have any new goals now?

 We always review our targets every year.
-And then set new targets both on a short and long term basis.
+And then set new targets both on a short and long-term basis.
 We have achieved most of what we have set ourselves.
 Funding is an inherent issue in further and higher education and this sometimes slows down our progress, but it doesn’t stop it.
 We find alternative ways to make sure that we realise our targets.
-We’ve just gone through a three year refurbishment programme at our Victoria Centre.
+We’ve just gone through a three-year refurbishment programme at our Victoria Centre.
 We now have a stunning building and setting to teach, educate and train in.
 So that we can cement our place in being the hub for training and development.
-Our new goal for this year is to consistently develop the whole teaching team in teaching and learning techniques, and also to give them first hand experiences of world food trends, new ingredients and updating of industry skills.
+Our new goal for this year is to consistently develop the whole teaching team in teaching and learning techniques and also to give them first-hand experiences of world food trends, new ingredients and updating of industry skills.
 If I cannot invest in the team then they are not going to be able to deliver the important knowledge and skills to students demanded by our industry.

 As an educator, what are for you the main things that hospitality students have to learn and know?

 They need to be ‘job ready’ for the hospitality industry.
 Students must have a can-do attitude, be approachable and be open to learning.
-We will give them the skills and knowledge they need to succeed in this industry, but our ultimate aim is that when they start their first job that they can make positive contribution and impact immediately to the team they are working with.
+We will give them the skills and knowledge they need to succeed in this industry, but our ultimate aim is that when they start their first job they can make positive contributions and impact immediately to the team they are working with.

 How is your course collaborating with the industry?
 How do students get insight into it?